 SOI, located in St. Petersburg, Russia, celebrated its 100th anniversary in December 2018.
 It is the largest research centre in Russia carrying out the developments of basic and applied optical problems.

 SOI was named after a prominent scientist-physician, academician, president of the Academy of Sciences of the USSR (1945-1951), Sergei Ivanovich Vavilov who worked at the Institute for a many years and was its scientific leader.

 European Physical Society (EPS)

-On 28 September 2018, the EPS will celebrate its 50th anniversary, during “Festakt" at the University of Geneva, Switzerland.
+On 28 September 2018, EPS celebrated its 50th anniversary, during “Festakt" at the University of Geneva, Switzerland.

 SEDOPTICA, la Sociedad Española de Óptica, celebrated its 50th Anniversary during XII Reunión Nacional de Óptica, RNO2018 at the Universitat Jaume I de Castellón in July 2018 .